Breastfeeding helps protect your baby from the flu – even if you’re feeling unwell.

 Breastfeeding helps protect babies from a variety of illnesses, including influenza.
 This is because breastmilk contains antibodies and other immune protective factors.
 If you have been diagnosed with or are suspected of having influenza, you should take care to avoid spreading the virus to your baby while you continue to breastfeed.
 Influenza is not spread to babies via breastmilk.
 Rather, people infected with the flu can spread it to others via tiny germ droplets (eg when coughing or sneezing).

-How can I stop my baby from getting the flu?
+How can I help stop my baby from getting the flu?

 What if I feel too unwell to breastfeed?